Tororoi/pixel-vee/README.md

 - Editable properties display for vectors
 - Layer Settings: Blend-mode, duplicate layer
 - Choose from set of default color palettes
+- Ability to add colors to palette without closing the color picker
+- Color ramps in color picker, along with ability to add an entire color ramp to the palette
+- Optional palette mode with a small canvas for making a palette with a brush, eraser and eyedropper tools instead of the typical way of modifying a palette.
 - Perspective Tool: Acts as a custom overlay on the canvas with user defined vanishing points and adjustable lines.
 1-point, 2-point, 3-point, multipoint, 4-point curvilinear, 5-point curvilinear, isometric
 - Smooth curves mode for brush.
 When drawing quickly, curves can look choppy and angular.
 Calculates curvature between points.
 Bonus: convert entire brush stroke into a series of linked vectors.
 - Spritesheet options: custom grid to subdivide canvas